ashkanmy/Insight-Gallery/README.md

 ### Future Plan
 We aim to train Mask R-CNN so that it can correctly locate, classify and watch the swimmers enjoying our E-Lake!

-In a real life scenario, a drone will run the desired Mask R-CNN and flies over a real lake to watch the swimmers if they need help or performing suspicious pattern of movement.
+In a real life scenario, a drone will run the desired Mask R-CNN and flies over a real lake to watch the swimmers if they need help or performing suspicious pattern of movements.
 This is critical to avoid swimmers to sink.

 ### References
 [1] www.mixamo.com